TheDrBee/oSCILLAtor/README.md

 - define and deploy a library (only having pure expressions, no contract at all)
 - deploy a contract that imports and uses it.

-Note: This currently only works on Test-net.
+Note: This currently only works on isolated server (also: locally run using ceres) and test-net.